saltstack/salt/doc/index.rst

     file type of your choice.
 The world doesn't need yet another DSL.

     :doc:`Full list of renderers <ref/renderers/all/index>`
         YAML?
 JSON?
 Jinja?
 Mako?
+Wempy?
 Python?
 We got you covered.
 (And if we don't, new renderers are *tiny* and easy to write.)

     :doc:`Renderers <ref/renderers/index>`
         Salt states are only concerned with the ultimate highstate data